 If the engine will not turn over with the battery switch in the ON position, locate the red breaker re-set button (labeled "50") in the engine.

-Firmly push the red button until the breaker re-sets.
 There will be an audible click.
 Try again to start the engine.
 If the breaker trips again, the engine requires attention.
 Take your boat immediately to your dealer.

-In addition to the 50A circuit breaker, the engines are also equipped with additional component overload protection, including a 15A ATO fuse for the fuel pump, a 15A ATO fuse for the injectors and a
+In addition to the 50A circuit breaker, the engines are also equipped with additional component overload protection, including a 15A ATO